What Is Vaginal Discharge?

-Vaginal discharge serves an important housekeeping function in the female reproductive system.
-Fluid made by glands inside the vagina and cervix carries away dead cells and bacteria.
-This keeps the vagina clean and helps prevent infection.
+Vaginal discharge, also known as leukorrhea, is a fluid that's usually clear or whitish and comes from your vagina.
+It's an important housekeeping function in the female reproductive system.
+Glands inside the vagina, uterus, and cervix produce a fluid throughout the day that carries away dead cells and bacteria, which is the stuff you might see in your underwear from time to time.
+This keeps your vagina clean and helps prevent infection.

 Most of the time, vaginal discharge is perfectly normal.
-The amount can vary, as can odor and color (which can range from clear to a milky white-ish), depending on the time in your menstrual cycle.
-For example, there will be more discharge when you're ovulating, breastfeeding, or sexually aroused.
-It may smell different when you're pregnant or you've been letting your personal hygiene slide.
+The amount can vary, as can odor and color, depending on the time in your menstrual cycle.
+It may also smell different when you're pregnant, or if you've been letting your personal hygiene slide.

-Any change in the vagina's balance of normal bacteria can affect the smell, color, or discharge texture.
-These are a few of the things that can upset that balance:
+Any change in your vagina's balance of normal bacteria can affect the smell, color, or texture of the discharge.
+Here are a few things that can upset that balance: